2017 European Figure Skating Championships

 The 2017 European Figure Skating Championships were held 25–29 January 2017 in Ostrava, Czech Republic.
 Medals were awarded in the disciplines of men's singles, ladies' singles, pairs, and ice dancing.

 Records

-For complete list of figure skating records, see list of highest scores in figure skating.

 The following new ISU best scores were set during this competition:

 Eligibility

 Skaters were eligible for the event if they represented a European member nation of the International Skating Union and had reached the age of 15 before July 1, 2016, in their place of birth.
 The corresponding competition for non-European skaters is the 2017 Four Continents Championships.
 National associations selected their entries according to their own criteria but the ISU mandated that their selections achieve a minimum technical elements score (TES) at an international event prior to the European Championships.

 Minimum TES

 Number of entries per discipline

 Based on the results of the 2016 European Championships, the ISU allows each country one to three entries per discipline.